 Appliances and home electronics – energy efficiency, including smart functions to improve energy efficiency

-Lighting and daylights – energy efficient lighting, skylights, and other natural lighting sources
+Lighting and daylights – energy efficient lighting, skylights and other natural lighting sources

-Windows, doors and skylights – window frame, door, and duct leakage
+Windows, doors and skylights – window frame, door and duct leakage

-Insulation and air sealing – air leaks and heat loss through ceilings, floors, and walls; proper ventilation
+Insulation and air sealing – air leaks and heat loss through ceilings, floors and walls; proper ventilation

 The Home Energy Efficiency Checklist

-You have found the home of your dreams, but how do you go about assessing the many energy systems and appliances and their energy efficiency?
+You’ve found the home of your dreams, but how do you go about assessing the many energy systems and appliances and their energy efficiency?
 Following is a checklist to help you evaluate your new home's energy costs and potential energy efficiency upgrades when real estate hunting.

-How much are the monthly/seasonal utility bills—electricity, gas and water?
+How much are the monthly/seasonal utility bills - electricity, gas and water?
 Assess the seasonal costs of your home energy systems.
 How do they compare to those of homes in the neighborhood?
 In the region?